UnicoLab/FlowyML/README.md

 ## 🚀 Feature Showcase

-UniFlow is a complete toolkit for building, debugging, and deploying ML applications.
+flowyml is a complete toolkit for building, debugging, and deploying ML applications.

 ### 1. Zero-Boilerplate Orchestration
 Write pipelines as standard Python functions.
 No YAML, no DSLs.